Vizzuality/marxan-cloud/docs/features/boundary-length-modifier/high-level-design.md

       its cost, as well as PU selection for the best result: no need to zip input and output files, persist individual result rows, etc.

+Either way, it may make sense to refactor the current Marxan worker to allow this to coexist with a BLM calibration worker without having to diverge/duplicate too much code:

+- creating a `RunWorker` for calibration runs specifically
+- letting `MarxanSandboxRunnerService` be constructed by a factory, so that relevant parts could be created by it (and thus replacing `SolutionsOutputService` within the factory)
+- scheduling a first "asset fetcher" job that fetches input `.dat` files and prepares the workspace, before any of the 6 calibration runs can start
+- executing `N` jobs per calibration process (with `N = number of calibration values`), to allow them to run in parallel
+- possibly creating `CalibrationRunsMetadata`-like entity, which holds the results from all runs
+- (api?) when each job in a set of 6 for a calibration process finishes successfully, listen to queue events and emit relevant CQRS command so that a handler can mark the run as done (with write lock?); once all 6 runs are done, emit final event to signal that the whole calibration process has finished (or failed, if any of its runs have failed).

 Once the N calibration runs have finished:

 * Previous calibration results for the scenario, if they exist, should be